 Hereditary, cytogenetics, population dynamics DNA structure and function.
 This course incorporates lab techniques necessary for genetic engineering and DNA analysis, as well as a consideration of the social and ethical implications of genetic engineering.
-Prerequisites: C or better in Biology 117, sophomore status, or permission of instructor.
 Three lecture hours and four laboratory hours.
-Four semester hours.
-Semester Hours: 4